Instalab

 A 35-year follow-up of 12,968 people with high blood pressure found that serum chloride independently predicted who would die, even after accounting for sodium, potassium, and bicarbonate.
 The best survival was among those with chloride above 100 mmol/L combined with sodium above 135 mmol/L. Recent analysis of U.S. population data (NHANES 2017-2018) using machine learning identified a U-shaped link between chloride and hypertension risk, with the lowest risk at about 103 mmol/L. Below that point, each 1 mmol/L decrease raised hypertension risk by 9.4%; above it, each 1 mmol/L increase raised risk by 11.9%.

 In people with cirrhosis (severe liver scarring), low chloride is a particularly strong predictor of death.
 A 2025 meta-analysis of five studies covering 3,150 patients with cirrhosis found that low chloride was associated with about 2.5 times the mortality risk.
-In ICU patients whose cirrhosis had worsened to the point of organ failure, each 1 mmol/L increase in chloride was linked to a 5% reduction in the chance of dying over 180 days.
+In ICU patients with decompensated cirrhosis specifically, each 1 mmol/L increase in chloride was linked to a 5% reduction in the chance of dying over 180 days.
 Low chloride outperformed low sodium in predicting who would survive.

 For people facing surgery, chloride deserves attention before you reach the operating room.
 A study of noncardiac surgery patients found that preoperative chloride above 110 mmol/L was linked to a 76% higher chance of dying within 90 days.
 In surgical ICU patients, high chloride (above 108 mmol/L) predicted a 67% increase in 30-day mortality.
 Among 17,743 patients with sepsis (a life-threatening response to infection), higher chloride was actually protective, with those in the highest quarter of chloride levels about 34% less likely to die over a year compared to those in the lowest quarter, an L-shaped pattern where low levels carried the most danger.